-It is of no secret that programming is a tough topic to truly master.
+It is no secret that programming is a tough topic to truly master.
 More and more people around the world are getting into the field of Computer Science every single day.
 Before anything, however, one must choose the programming language that he or she wants to start learning.
 In this Java VS C++ comparison article, we will be comparing and contrasting two of the more popular programming languages out there.
-Comparison articles can truly help you get a good grasp of the most commonly-used coding languages, and then let you decide which one suits your wants and needs the best.
+Comparison articles can truly help you get a good grasp of the most commonly used coding languages, and then let you decide which one suits your wants and needs the best.

-To start off, I will tell you a little bit about each of the two (Java VS C++) individual programming languages.
+To start, I will tell you a little bit about each of the two (Java VS C++) individual programming languages.
 After you have some basic foundations, we will move on to talking about the main difference between C++ and Java.
 Finally, at the very end, we’ll lay down some criteria of comparison, and try to find out which of the two languages is worth your time.

 Table of Contents

 Before we can move on to talking about the Java VS C++ comparison, you need to have some basic, fundamental information about the two languages in question.
-Don’t worry, I won’t be going too in-depth – we’ll only skim through the most essential points that are relevant in order for you to make your mind up which language would suit your needs the best.
+Don’t worry, I won’t be going too in-depth – we’ll only skim through the most essential points that are relevant for you to make your mind up which language would suit your needs the best.

 Java was created by James Gosling and two of his colleagues, back in 1991.
 It was originally based on the syntax of the C programming language since that was the norm back then.
 Java is a general-purpose programming language, which means that it is intended to be used on a day-to-day basis (in other words, for daily tasks).

 One of the more prominent features that make Java stand out in the Java VS C++ comparison is the slogan that accompanies it – “write once, run everywhere” (or WORA, for short).
 This slogan aims to represent the universality of Java – its creators intended the programming language to be applicable for most programming tasks out there.